*-Autonomous Envelopes and Conservativity: Conservativity

 Similarly, we can show that \mamll is conservative over any smaller fragment of \imamll, and that full MALL is conservative over any of its fragments.
 (IMALL is not a fragment of MALL in this sense, since its judgmental structure is different.)

 Perhaps surprisingly, \cref{thm:cons} is almost best possible.
-It is shown in~\cite{schellinx:syntac-ll} that classical linear logic with $\mathbf{0}$ (an initial object) and $\hom$ is \emph{not} conservative over intuitionistic linear logic with the same connectives: the sequent
+By~\cite{schellinx:syntac-ll}, classical linear logic with $\mathbf{0}$ and $\hom$ is \emph{not} conservative over intuitionistic linear logic with the same connectives: the sequent

 is provable in the former but not the latter.
-Thus, not every closed symmetric monoidal category with an initial object admits a strong monoidal closed embedding into a $\ast$-autonomous category preserving the initial object.
+Thus, not every closed symmetric monoidal category with initial object embeds monoidally into a $\ast$-autonomous category preserving the initial object.

-As a practical matter, conservativity of \mamll over \imamll says that we can freely use the former to reason about theories in the latter without changing the theorems that are provable.
-Semantically, this means that when reasoning about inequalities in a closed symmetric monoidal poset (with binary meets and joins), we may freely assume that it is $\ast$-autonomous without changing the inequalities $p\le q$ that are provable (where $p$ and $q$ are objects of the original poset).
-In particular, we can use the syntax of classical linear logic, which can be interpreted in a $\ast$-autonomous poset, to reason about closed symmetric monoidal posets.
+Conservativity of \mamll over \imamll says we can use the former to reason about the latter without changing the theorems that are provable.
+Semantically, this means that we can assume a closed symmetric monoidal poset (with binary meets and joins) is $\ast$-autonomous (and hence use the syntax of classical linear logic) without changing the inequalities between objects of the original poset.

-Since \cref{thm:main2} is about categories and not just posets, one might hope to similarly use syntaxes for $\ast$-autonomous categories (e.g.\ term syntaxes for linear logic, or graphical calculi such as proof nets and circuit diagrams) to reason about closed monoidal categories.
-And to a limited extent, this is possible.
-For instance, since the embedding of a closed symmetric monoidal category \cC in its envelope is faithful, if we have two given morphisms in \cC that can be proven equal using $\ast$-autonomous syntax, then they were already equal in \cC.
-Similarly, since this embedding is conservative (in the category-theoretic sense, i.e.\ isomorphism-reflecting), if we have a morphism in \cC that can be proven invertible using $\ast$-autonomous syntax, then it was already invertible in \cC.
+To a certain extent, \cref{thm:main2} allows us to similarly use syntaxes for $\ast$-autonomous categories (e.g.\ term syntaxes for linear logic, or graphical calculi such as proof nets and circuit diagrams---see the references cited in \cref{sec:introduction}) to reason about a closed symmetric monoidal category \cC.
+For instance, since $\cC\into \env\cC$ is faithful and isomorphism-reflecting, if two morphisms in \cC can be proven equal using $\ast$-autonomous syntax, they were already equal in \cC, and if a morphism in \cC can be proven invertible using $\ast$-autonomous syntax, it was already invertible in \cC.